21 Must-Have Miami Foods

 19. Chinese Cuisine at Tropical Chinese

 More than a step above traditional takeout, Tropical Chinese offers some of the best Chinese bites in the Miami food scene.
-From fresh dim sum to Peking duck and everything in between, come hungry and leave satisfied.
+From fresh dim sum to Peking duck and everything in between, we suggest you arrive hungry, as we have no doubt you’ll leave satisfied.

 The Vibe

 You’ll feel like you’ve stepped into Chinatown with the bright red lanterns and mood lighting at Tropical Chinese.
-Located in a strip mall, like several other great Miami food spots, you’ll be transported by the sights and smells of Chinatown as soon as you step through the doors.
+Located in a strip mall, like several other great Miami food spots, you’ll be transported by the sights and smells of this authentic Asian restaurant as soon as you step through the doors.

 What to Order

-There’s an impressive selection of dim sum buns and dumplings available for you to savor, or you can go all out with the traditional Peking duck.
-They’re known for their epic portions, so bring friends or family to enjoy with you.
+There’s an impressive selection of dim sum buns, dumplings and other smaller Chinese-inspired Miami, Florida foods available for you to savor, or you can go all out with the traditional Peking duck.
+Tropical Chinese is known for serving epic portions, so bring friends or family to enjoy with you.

-If you’re looking for great Southern soul food in Miami, look no further than Yardbird in Miami Beach.
-They offer unapologetically indulgent dishes and a variety of bourbon-based cocktails in that classic art deco architecture that defines Miami Beach.
-A lovely spot for Southern-style Miami food.
+If you’re looking for great Southern soul food in the city, look no further than Yardbird in Miami Beach.
+This bustling eatery offers unapologetically indulgent dishes and a variety of bourbon-based cocktails in that classic Art Deco architecture that defines Miami Beach.

 The Vibe

-Old-fashioned white brick exterior mixed with modern finishes, served on old-school dishware like grandma used to have.
+An old-fashioned white brick exterior mixed with modern finishes, in which you can enjoy flavorful Miami foods served on old-school dishware like grandma used to have.

 What to Order